 What Causes a Hangover?

+There is no way to avoid or prevent a hangover, other than to avoid alcohol altogether.
 There are 7 major biochemical reactions to alcohol metabolism.

 Alcohol, and too much of it, triggers a cascade of reactions in your body that contribute to the symptoms known as a hangover.
 These include: